RHFieldProductManagement/acm-htb/rhacm-prerelease.md

     ~~~bash
     $ oc apply -f  ~/deploy/addons/downstream/image-content-source-policy.yaml
     ~~~
-13. Wait for nodes to reboot as the ImageContentSourcePolicy is applied before proceeding.

 14. Next pull the current pull secret from the cluster and dump into file:

     ~~~bash